 #3.
 Label boxes as “fragile”

-When packing fragile items, you’ll need to mark the box “fragile”.
+When packing fragile items, you’ll need to label the box “fragile”.
 You should write “fragile”, in large letters, on the sides of the box so that anyone can see it.

 Consider buying a sharpie in black or red to make your “fragile label” stand out.
 Consider purchasing different tapes, like red or pink to draw attention to breakable boxes.